cs3110/textbook/src/chapters/modules/encapsulation.md

 ```

 On the one hand, it's reasonable for the toplevel to behave this way.
 Once a
-type is abstract its implementation isn't meant to be revealed to clients.
+type is abstract, its implementation isn't meant to be revealed to clients.
 So
 actually printing out the list `[]` or `[2; 1]` as responses to the above inputs
 would be revealing more than is intended.